-The Enterprise Management Incentives (EMI) tax regime continues to offer a highly favourable tax regime for qualifying options – see our summary: EMI, despite the restrictions on the related entrepreneurs relief – see: ER Restrictions.
+The Enterprise Management Incentives (EMI) tax regime continues to offer a highly favourable tax regime for qualifying options despite the restrictions on the related entrepreneurs relief – see: Budget 2020: Entrepreneurs Relief for more on the recent changes.

 However, the cost of obtaining the relief is reflected in the detailed conditions which apply.
 This has been emphasised by two recent developments: